Become a better medic. Join Today!

 Indications and Contraindications

-Indications for epinephrine include severe allergic reaction or hypersensitivity to exposed substance.
+Indications for epinephrine include severe allergic reaction defined as the presence of allergic symptoms in two or more bodily systems.

 IM is Preferred Route